GordanSiber/vegeo/README.md

 -	No cross-browser inconsistencies when using History API.
 -	vegeo.js is compatible with all modern web browsers and devices.

-Website jazzbina.ba is a practical example of SPA, where vegeo executes the web site within PHP architecture.
+Website https://jazzbina.ba is a practical example of SPA, where vegeo executes the web site within PHP architecture.</br>
+Notice:</br>
+https://jazzbina.ba  site uses jQuery version of vegeo.js</br> https://jazzbina.ba/en/home/ site uses pure JavaScript version of vegeo.js.